patlux/react-native-bluetooth-state-manager/README.md

 **iOS**

-You must provide a short description why you need access to bluetooth in your app.
-Otherwise your app will crash when requesting for bluetooth:
+You must provide a short description of why you need access to Bluetooth in your app.
+Otherwise, your app will crash when requesting Bluetooth access:

 ```
 This app has crashed because it attempted to access privacy-sensitive data without a usage description.
 The app's Info.plist must contain an NSBluetoothAlwaysUsageDescription key with a string value explaining to the user how the app uses this data.